PNC Capital Directions Portfolio and Performance Review

 Source: Morningstar

-During the month of January, there were no changes to target asset allocation models in the program.
+During the month of April, there were several changes to asset allocation models in the program.

 We continue to diligently monitor the markets and your account, and we will keep you abreast of any changes to your portfolio allocation and investment selection that we deem appropriate so that you’re well positioned for what’s ahead.